ohnadir/webTech-house-Client/README.md

-# Getting Started with Create React App
+# Getting Started with webTech House

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [webTech House](https://webtech-house-b3de0.web.app/).

 * On the Home page contains a navbar, header, parts section, review section and also footer
 * parts section has 6 items to for